 - Abdominal Aortic Aneurysm (AAA) is a bulge in the wall of the aorta, which is an artery in the abdomen and the main blood vessel leaving the heart.
 AAA is caused by progressive weakening of the aortic wall, which causes a “ballooning” of the vessel.
 The aneurysm will continue to grow and may rupture if not diagnosed and treated, accounting for 15,000 deaths in the United States each year.

 - Carotid Artery Disease (Stroke Risk) occurs when the arteries leading to the brain become narrow due to plaque build-up caused by arteriosclerosis.
 The carotid artery plaque may break off and lodge in the brain arteries causing a stroke.
 A stroke occurs when part of the brain is damaged by decreased circulation.
-Strokes are the third leading cause of death in the United States and up to half of all strokes are caused by carotid artery blockages.
+Strokes are the third leading cause of death in the United States and up to half of all strokes are caused by carotid artery blockages and related vascular disease.

 - Peripheral Arterial Disease (PAD) occurs when arteries in the arms and legs narrow and there is decreased blood circulation to the limbs.
 Patients with PAD may not have symptoms or may have leg pain when walking, pain at rest, open sores, or wounds that will not heal.
 Patients with PAD are three times more likely to die from heart attacks or strokes than those without PAD.